BenTsui2023/csis3380-final-project/README.md

 - **Fading-in css effect** on card rendering and **floating css effect** on card hovered
 - Leverage on React state to create a **filter for user to search for desired items** based on names or prices
 - **Create user account** and **login user account** functions
+- Using **JWT authentication system** for authentication and authorization
 - Allow user to **add items to shopping cart** with specified quantities
 - Allow user to **remove items from shopping cart**
 - Use **MongoDB to record user's shopping cart items** so they can be retrieved even after the user logged out